vatsunlab/Feature_based_auditory_model/README.md

 ## (Two) Key scripts under "Code"
 # 1. create_stim_spectrogram -> creates a mel-scaled spectrogram inside the folder "Mel_spect" for each stimulus inside the folder "Stimuli".
 # 2. full_FBAM_model -> to train a model for a single call type.
-Output is stored in the folder "Trained_models"
+Output is stored in the folder "Trained_models".

+## Note: Stimuli and Mel_spect already contain guinea pig vocalization stimuli.
+To run the model on different stimuli, delete those subfolders and add different call types as subfolders inside "Stimuli".
+Then run
+1. create_stim_spectrogram
+2. full_FBAM_model (after changing the variable "inclass_call_type")